 Understand the Cost/Benefit of Hiring A New Employee

-Before implementing effective hiring strategies, it’s important to understand the costs of recruiting, training, and integrating a new employee into your company.
+Before implementing new recruitment and retention strategies, it’s important to understand the costs of recruiting, training, and integrating a new employee into your company.
 Once you factor in the calculations on hiring a new worker, you should decide if it’s more cost-effective to train an existing employee to do the new job successfully.
 You should also consider whether or not you want to risk adding a new employee to the mix who could possibly disrupt company culture.
 A strong company culture can attract more star employees, which can lead to the growth of your business, so it’s important to protect your culture.

 Have A Social Media Strategy

-Even if you don’t use social media as a recruitment strategy, you can still use it as a platform to display the characteristics of your company culture and brand.
+Even if you don’t use social media as a recruitment and retention strategy, you can still use it as a platform to display the characteristics of your company culture and brand.
 By showing the positive perks of employment at your company, you may attract passive candidates that weren’t even looking for new jobs.
 Those actively seeking employment are known to use social media as a tool to better understand potential employers, so a solid social media strategy is crucial.